Namsangee/ros2_test/source/installation.rst

 Prerequisites
 -------------

+This package is developed for ROS 2 Jazzy.
+Please ensure you have a working ROS 2 Jazzy installation by following the `official installation guide <https://docs.ros.org/en/jazzy/Installation.html>`_.

 To utilize the new emulator in virtual mode, **Docker** is required.
-Install Docker by following the official guide: `Docker Installation for Ubuntu <https://docs.docker.com/engine/install/ubuntu/>`_
+Install Docker by following the `Docker official installation guide for Ubuntu <https://docs.docker.com/engine/install/ubuntu/>`_.

 Required Dependencies
 ---------------------